cytoscape/cytoscape-jupyter-widget/README.md

 #### CX JSON Array

-This is always a JSON Array and is fairly complex data format, but you can use Python library to
+This is always a JSON Array and is a fairly complex data format, but you can use this Python library to simplify your work:

 * [NDEx2 Client](https://github.com/ndexbio/ndex2-client)